RedMomo/coffee-shopv2/README.md

 2. A landing page with a "featured products" section.
 Each product will have a "more details" button routing to a details page for that product, as well as an "add to cart" button, which will add the product to a shopping cart.
 There will also be a "shop all" button routing to the storefront.
 3. A storefront listing all of the products, each with a "more details" button routing to a details page for that product and an "add to cart" button, which will add the product to a shopping cart.
 4. Details pages for each product displaying information about the product, including additional photos and info on its process.
 This page will also include a working "add to cart" button.
 4. A shopping cart listing all of the products the user plans to buy.
 If there are multiples of a product, those multiples will be listed in the same line with an accurate and updateable "quantity" field.
+There will also be a delete button to remove items from the cart.
 5. A full checkout process utilizing Stripe or Square.
 6. A footer displaying contact information, including location, hours, and social media links (with the appropriate icons).